 I’d like to suggest at least two other individuals that could make useful contributions.
 Kirstin Holsman (likes crab and cod…does ecosystem modeling and climate stuff at the AFSC…and Jim Thorson (author of VAST…and a bunch of other stuff)

+Not trying to make this list of people too large, but I think it might be great to add my labmate Alexa (Fredston-Hermann) to this list as well.
+She is a biogeographer and climate change ecologist, and has worked with trawl and environmental data a lot.
+I think there’s enough here for multiple papers—maybe if we have a quorum of people we can pursue multiple simultaneously.

+Summary problem statement:

 Cod and snow crab are two of the largest and most lucrative fisheries in the eastern Bering Sea, but both have experienced declines in abundance compared to historical levels.
 Cod is a known predator of juvenile snow crab and the fraction of snow crab in stomach contents of cod can exceed XX%.
 Bottom temperature is also known to influence the dynamics of both species.
 Here we examine the relationship between cod and snow crab population dynamics using spatiotemporal models and empirical dynamical modeling.